Thank you for reading our post, please rate this article at the end.

 The Walking Catfish

 This is a type of freshwater catfish native to Southeast Asia.
-Over time, the fish has developed an extra organ that aids its gills in inhaling oxygen from the air.
-After big rainstorms, the Walking Catfish wiggles or “walks” dry land to find its way back to the water.
+Over time, the fish has developed an extra organ that helps its gills inhale oxygen from the air.
+After big rainstorms, the Walking Catfish wiggles or “walks” onto dry land to find its way back to the water.

 Mudskipper Fish